codefellows-portland-javascript-401d4/makeup-lab/README.md

 1. `/welcome` - A main welcome/landing page that greets users and is publically assessable.
 2. `/neighborhoods` - A Neighborhood page that lists all neighborhoods showing the name of the neigborhood along with count of saved restaurants for each neighborhood.
-  1. Provide a way for the user to select one quadrant and list will filter client side to that quadrant.
+  1. Provide a way for the user to select one quadrant and list will filter **client side** to that quadrant.
   1. User should be able to add a new neighborhood.
 Can be inline or use a popup.
   1. User can click on a neighborhood and transition to the `/neighborhoods/:id` state
 3. `/neighborhoods/:id` - Shows a list of all restaurants that have been saved to that neigborhood, and an average user rating.
-  1. The list should default from highest-ranking to lowest, but offer an option to switch the sort order (client side sorting).
+  1. The list should default from highest-ranking to lowest, but offer an option to toggle sort order (client side sorting) to lowest-to-highest.
   1. User can add a new restaurant.
 Can be inline or use a popup.
   1. If the user added the restaurant, they can delete it.
   1. User can click on a restaurant and go to the `/restaurants/:id` state.
-  1. Provide a way for the user to go back to the neighborhoods
+  1. Provide a way for the user to go back to the neighborhood the restaurant belongs in
 4. `/restaurants/:id` - Detail view of restaurant and list of ratings by user.
   1. User can add a rating to a restaurant between 1 and 5 "starts" and leave a comment.
   They can change their existing rating and comment, but cannot add a second.